mozg4D/gltf-web-player/README.md

 3. Advanced Cinema4D-like camera navigation
 4. VR AR support
 5. Set markers and links on 3D model

+*Player can be used for other 3D formats.
+Use different loader for that https://threejs.org/docs/#manual/en/introduction/Loading-3D-models

 If you need additional features for $ - contact me mozg4D@gmail.com